All Episodes

 You know, Rosemary, this is Thanksgiving.

-Because for some reason, I feel more thankful at Christmas time and I do at Thanksgiving, but I gotta tell you something.
+I usually save my thanks for Christmas because for some reason I feel more thankful at Christmas time than I do at Thanksgiving.

 This show could not survive without Snerdley.

-And I believe it too.
+And I believe it, too.

-And um, we're a team.
+And we're a team.

 Well, that's why everything runs so smoothly, and I really enjoy this program.